 Some studies suggest that children with developmental dyslexia may also exhibit visual deficits that could contribute to their reading difficulties.
 In this blog post, we included the research whose main question was whether deficits in visual function are more frequent in children with developmental dyslexia (DD) than in typically developing (TD) readers.

-Analysis investigated which functions were most affected, the frequency and magnitude of abnormal findings, and whether deficits were more evenly distributed across the developmental dyslexia group or clustered in a subgroup.
+The analysis investigated which functions were most affected, assessing the frequency and magnitude of abnormal findings, and determining whether deficits were evenly distributed across the developmental dyslexia group or clustered within a subgroup.

 Table of contents